 Marijuana growers’ annual earnings can be anywhere between $50,000 to over $1 million, depending on the amount of weed that they grow and the state where they grow it.
 Generally, you can earn a decent amount of money growing marijuana in California, Arizona, Colorado, Oregon, Michigan, Maine, and Massachusetts.

 Owning a dispensary can be a very lucrative business when it’s done well.
 Those who have some business experience will handle the administrative side of owning a shop more easily.
 However, even if you don’t have any experience, you can learn it on the job and run a successful business.
-Some dispensaries can make well over $1-2 million annually.
+But exactly how much do dispensary owners make?
+Well, some dispensaries can make well over $1-2 million annually!

 Cannabis Dispensary Manager